Charlie-chenchrl/activemq-gitbook/download-index.md

----
-layout: default_md
-title: ActiveMQ 5 Download
+# ActiveMQ 5 Download
-title-class: page-title-activemq5
-type: activemq5
----

 These are the current releases.
-For prior releases, please see the [past releases](../../../download-archives) page.
+For prior releases, please see the [past releases](download-archives.md) page.

 It is important to [verify the integrity](#verify-the-integrity-of-downloads) of the files you download.